EmilioPanti/worm/README.md

 ## WORM-OPERATION

 I describe this operation in terms of the differences with respect a normal CALDERA operation:
 1) <b>the basic logic</b>: in this type of operation the agents execute the attack <b>independently</b> of each other - e.g. agent X can be in phase 1 while agent Y is in phase 4.
+The independence between agents also makes the execution of the entire attack - and the expansion in case of lateral movements - faster.
 2) <b>agent-map</b>: the GUI can build a view of the 'agents family tree' and any 'orphan agents'.
 3) <b>goal</b>: it is possible to define a goal for the attack that we perform (more details in the goal section).
 4) <b>goal-policy</b>: if a goal is set, it is possible either to stop an agent when a goal-agent is reached or to continue the attack as long as it possible.